tomhel/Chip-86/README.md

 ##Testing

-The test applications found in the test directory are written by Tommy Hellstrom.
-They are free to use and (re)distribute under GPLv3 License.
+The test applications found in the test directory.

 - flag1